segmentio/analytics.js-core/README.md

 ### Using types with the AJS Snippet

-If you create a source at https://app.segment.com, Segement automatically generates a JS snippet that you can add to your website. (for more information visit our [documentation](https://segment.com/docs/connections/sources/catalog/libraries/website/javascript/quickstart/)).
+If you create a source at https://app.segment.com, Segment automatically generates a JS snippet that you can add to your website. (for more information visit our [documentation](https://segment.com/docs/connections/sources/catalog/libraries/website/javascript/quickstart/)).

 To use types with the snippet, add `analytics` as part of the global module.
 Something like this: